 You’ll need to drill a hole in the roof to install a junction box.
 If you have more than one solar array, you will run the trunk cable from each into the junction box.
 This will allow you to channel the power from the solar panels to your house.

 It’s now time to haul the panels onto the roof.
 Each module is about 65 inches by 39 inches, which can be an awkward size for one person to handle on their own.
 Consider getting someone to assist you with this part, especially if your roof is steep.
-I also strongly recommend that you use a harness while you’re up there.
+And make sure to use a harness while you’re up there!

 It’s now time to attach the solar panels to the mounting rail.
-Before laying them down flat, first get the wiring in order.
-Each solar panel will have a negative and positive DC wire attached to it; clip or zip-tie them to the panel so that they don’t touch the roof.
-Once the wires are neatly tucked away, connect the wires into the microinverters you’ve already attached to the railings.
+Before laying them down flat, get the wiring in order.
+Each solar panel has a negative and positive DC wire attached to it; clip or zip-tie them to the panel so that they don’t touch the roof.
+Once the wires are neatly tucked away, connect the wires to the microinverters

 With the solar panels ready, it's time to connect them to the house.
 For this you will need to install:

 The conduit will carry the wires from the roof junction box down to the external junction box.
 The junction box, in turn, connects to an emergency disconnect.
-This is a safety feature that allows you to quickly shut off your solar panel system, and is a required feature in many jurisdictions.
+This is a safety feature that allows you to quickly shut off your own solar panel system, and is a required feature in many jurisdictions.

-From the emergency disconnect, the wires are passed through to the home’s main electrical panel.
-The external junction box and emergency disconnect box should be weatherproof and installed in an area that is easily accessible and allows easy connection to the home’s main electrical panel.
+The external junction box and emergency disconnect box should be weatherproof and installed in an area that is both easily accessible and allows easy connection to the home’s main electrical panel.

-Your solar panel system is now ready, but unfortunately there’s still a couple of more hoops to jump before you can actually switch it on.
+Your solar panel system is now ready, but you’ll have to jump through a few more hoops before you can actually switch it on.
 That's where the next part of the process comes in.

-Once your installation is complete, you’ll have to schedule an inspection with the local AHJ.
-The inspector will come out and inspect your system to ensure that it’s compliant with local ordinances, and that the design matches those laid out in your plans.
+Once your installation is complete, schedule an inspection with the local AHJ.
+The inspector will assess if the system is compliant with local ordinances, and whether the design matches those laid out in your plans.

 The system will also need to pass an electrical inspection to ensure that it is code-compliant.

-Once the inspection is done, you will need to apply for interconnection with the grid.
+Once you’ve passed the inspection, you can apply for interconnection with the grid.
 The utility will either install a second meter, or replace your existing one with a bi-directional (or net) meter.
-The bi-directional meter can record your home’s power exports the grid so that you can receive credits on your power bill.
+The bi-directional meter can record your home’s power exports to the grid so that you can receive credits on your power bill.

-Assuming your system has now met all state, local and utility requirements, you can now commission it.
+If your system has now met all state, local, and utility company requirements, you can now commission it.
 Check whether your solar system is functioning by firing up your solar monitoring app — almost every inverter comes with one these days.

-If you’ve read through this very lengthy blog post, kudos - you are definitely serious about going solar!
-You are now on a journey that I’m sure you’ll find highly rewarding.
+If you’ve read through this very lengthy blog post, kudos.
+It means you’re serious about going solar — a journey I’m sure you’ll find highly rewarding.
 Solar panels will reduce your electric bills, cut your carbon emissions, and increase your energy independence.

-If you have a lot of time on your hands and the skills to pull it off, you can achieve all these benefits at the minimum possible cost.
+If you have a lot of time on your hands and the skills to pull it off, you might be able to go the DIY route.

-Either way, we encourage you to check out our solar calculator.
-It will recommend a system for you that offers 100% offset of your utility bills, and can show you what the panels will actually look like on your roof.
+DIY or not, we encourage you to check out our solar calculator, as it will recommend a system for you that offers 100% offset of your utility bills.

 Best of luck on your solar journey!